JSChronicles/opsfoundry/docs/anvil/provider-profiles.md

   options: {}
 # Uses providers.gitlab.default.
 ```

+If no `default` table exists, Anvil leaves profile fields unset and the provider
+uses its normal environment variables, SDK credential chain, workload identity,
+or other provider-native fallback where supported.
+Anvil does not require
+`~/.anvil/config.toml` to exist.

 A named profile cannot be mixed with inline profile fields such as
 `token_env`, `api_url`, `site`, or `url`.
 Provider-specific selectors that are